 Sephardi Jews descend from Jews who settled in the Iberian Peninsula in the South West of Europe.
 Hasidism is a Jewish movement founded in Poland in the 18th century and Chabad, also known as Lubavitch, is an Orthodox Jewish Hasidic movement.

-Five religions and spiritualities along with the presence of Christian Orthodox believers, especially Greek Orthodox Christians that is quite relevant in Montreal, and with the Protestant religion classified under Other Christians by Statistics Canada.
+Five religions and spiritualities along with the presence of Christian Orthodox believers, especially Greek Orthodox Christians that is quite relevant in Montreal, accompanied by the Protestant religion classified under Other Christians by Statistics Canada.

-Finally, the Buddhism religion and faith has been growing in importance in Montreal, along with the teachings of Buddha accompanied and the many deities the Buddhism religion honours.
+Finally, the Buddhism religion and faith has been growing in importance in Montreal, along with the teachings of Buddha and of the many deities the Buddhism religion honours.

 Interestingly, the history of the Christian church, the Islam Religion and the Religion Jewish have the same origins, they each go back to the prophet Muhammad and to the patriarch Abraham.